ggcarrots/django-carrots/source/python_quickstart.rst

     Joanna
     >>> name
     'Joanna'
-    >>> print("Twoje imię to:", name)
+    >>> print("Your name is:", name)
-    Twoje imię to: Joanna
+    Your name is: Joanna

-Czy to już wystarcza nam do poprawienia programu?
+Is that enough to improve our program?

 .. testsetup::